Meemaw/Compilers/README.md

 # Compilers

-Compiler for Decaf language writtein in Java
+Compiler for Decaf language written in Java.
+It can be tested/used using Makfile.